LauzHack/Game-Jam-Information/README.md

 Only work done during Game Jam will be considered (and should be made explicit) for the project evaluation.

 Your pitch should be limited to **3 minutes**.
 Criteria to be announced shortly!

+- 💡 Idea in relation to the theme of information
+- 💻 Technical impressiveness
+- 💥 Prototype/demo
+- 🗣️ Presentation

 ## 9. Jury
 <div style="width: 100%; text-align: center;">